HTTP5214-Winter2023/TimeKeeper/UsabilityTests.md

 -

 7. Recommendations?
-- Add a running timer
+- Add a visible running timer through the command line
 - When user starts the timer, they would like to see the runner going
 - Would prefer to pause and restart on the task
 - Time needs to stop when your export